 This post may contain affiliate links to our partners like Chewy, Amazon, and others.
 Purchasing through these helps us further the A-Z Animals mission to educate about the world's species.

-This giant dinosaur roamed the earth during the late Jurassic Period in what is now the western United States.
+This giant dinosaur roamed the earth during the late Jurassic Period, between 145.5 and 196.6 million years ago, in what is now the western United States.
 There are actually three species of Brontosaurus dinosaurs of varying sizes.
 All are gigantic compared to modern-day animals.
 Learn more about this gentle giant, including what it looked like, what it ate, and what made it disappear.

 Brontosaurus Species, Types, and Scientific Name

 Brontosaurus is a genus in the Diplodocidae family.
 It was once believed to be a type of Apatosaurus, leading to its inclusion in the Apatosaurinae sub-family.
-Scientists now classify it as its own genus, which includes three species.
-These are B. excelsus, B. parvis, and B. yahnahpin.
+Scientists now classify it as its own genus, which includes three species: B. excelsus, B. parvis, and B. yahnahpin.

-These dinosaurs are part of the Sauropoda clade.
-This includes dinosaurs that walked on all fours with long necks, long tails, and small heads.
+These dinosaurs are part of the Sauropoda clade, which includes dinosaurs that walked on all fours with long necks, long tails, and small heads.
 Brontosaurus is a great example of this type of dinosaur.
-They belong to the phylum Chordata and kingdom Animalia.

 |Species||Brontosaurus excelsus, Brontosaurus parvis, Brontosaurus yahnahpin|